 Policies & Procedures

 If you have a preference for a particular doctor, we will make every effort to assist you.
-Otherwise you will always be offered another doctor to help deal with your problems.
+Otherwise you will always be offered another doctor to help you.
 Any other doctors in the practice can readily see your electronic record.
 All medical records are confidential and will only be released with your consent.

 We appreciate full payment at time of consultation.
-EFTPOS, Visa/MasterCard, cheques and cash are all accepted.
+EFTPOS, Visa/MasterCard are preferred.

 Results, Prescriptions and Referrals

 Results of X-rays and pathology will require an appointment unless prior arrangement has been made with the doctor.
 Please pick up your X-rays before your appointment and bring the films with you.